 According to TCM, our body is made up of energy and we have 14 meridians, pathways that carry energy, and these pathways affect the organs in the body.
 Stimulating the end points of these meridians (energy pathways) along with vocalizing what you're experiencing, helps in resolving emotional and physical issues.

-- Recalling a troubling memory or negative emotion/belief etc: Activates some regions in our brain.
+- Recalling a troubling memory or negative emotion/belief etc: Activates some regions in our brain responsible for fight/flight.

-- Stimulating/tapping on acu-points – sends calming signal to emotional brain (amygdala)
+- Stimulating/tapping on acu-points – sends calming signal to the emotional brain (amygdala)